torluca/morphofit/README.rst

 morphofit
 =============================

-A Python morphological analysis package of galaxies with GALFIT
+A Python package for the morphological analysis of galaxies using GALFIT (Peng et al. 2002, 2010).

+When using this code, please cite Tortorelli et al 2018, 2022, in prep and Peng et al. 2002, 2010.

 Author
 --------